Internship MA Literature Today

 - Original internship agreement (signed by you and your internship supervisor)

-The Internship Office will check the submitted documents and then signs the agreement, providing the third signature.
+The Internship Office will check the submitted documents and then signs the agreement, providing the third and last signature.
 Please note that it is obligatory to hand in the three abovementioned documents at the Internship Office before you start your internship (abroad).

 Subsequently you, your supervising lecturer and the internship supervisor receive a signed version of the internship agreement from the Internship Office.
 The Internship Office will then also register you in OSIRIS (you cannot do this yourself).